MicrosoftDocs/windows-dev-docs/hub/powertoys/color-picker.md

 To reorder the colors, select the **...** button on the right and select **Move up** or **Move down**.

-To disable a color format, toggle the switch on the right.
-Disabled color formats are not deleted but are not shown in the Color Picker Editor window.
+To disable a color format, turn off the toggle next to that color format.
+Disabled color formats are not deleted but are not shown in the Color Picker editor window.

 To delete a color format, select the button with the bin icon.

-To edit a color format, click on the list item.
-In the appearing window the name and the format can be modified.
+To edit a color format, select it from the list.
+You can edit the color format's **Name** and **Format** in the dialog.

 ### Managing color formats

-Color formats can be deleted or edited and new color formats can be added to the list.
-The syntax is described in the color format editor window.
+You can add, edit, and delete color formats.
+The syntax is described in the color format editor dialog.

 The following table contains the parameters, which can be used for defining a color format and their meaning: